 One of my old Craftsman ratchets wore out after 30 years.
 Even though they're still under (lifetime) warranty, there's no longer a convenient place for me to bring them back to.

-Seeing as 3/8" ratchets are fairly cheap and last nearly forever, I decided to look for a replacement.
+Since 3/8" ratchets are fairly cheap and last nearly forever, I decided to buy a replacement.
 I began doing research on what were the best ratchets on the market today.

 Ratchet Sizes And Handle Length